Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Method

 Usually, with a $k \ll D$, the HalluSpace can be well defined, which means the hallucinated descriptions are possible within a low-rank dimensionality.
 We then show how to edit the model weights to mitigate OH in LVLMs.

-\paragraph{Editing the model weights.} As the $\mV_{\ell,k}$ represents the main different directions between the truthful and untruthful data distributions, we can effectively remove the hallucination information from the model features by projecting them to the null space of HalluSpace.
-As all inputs share this null space, we can directly orthogonalize the model weights with respect to $\mV_{\ell,k}$.
+\paragraph{Editing the model weights.} As the $\mV_{\ell,k}$ represents the main different directions between the truthful and untruthful data distributions, we can effectively remove the hallucination information from the model features by projecting them to the null space of HalluSpace, which can be achieved by orthogonalizing the model weights with respect to $\mV_{\ell,k}$.
 The null space of $\mV_{\ell,k}$ can be presented by $(\mI - \mV_{\ell,k} \mV_{\ell,k}^\top)$\footnote{The proof can be found in supplementary materials.}.

 Therefore, we project the original weights of MLP at $\ell$-th layer $\mW_{\ell}^\text{org}$ to the null-space of $\mV_{\ell,k}$ with